Alan Price, Director

 Karen Adler Abramson, Director of Archives

 Karen Adler Abramson directs the JFK Library's Archives department, which is responsible for acquiring, preserving, and providing access to primary-source materials in all formats that document the life, career, presidential administration, and associates of John F. Kennedy, the 35th President of the United States.
 The Archives also holds the world's largest collection of Ernest Hemingway papers and photographs.
 The department is comprised of several units: Declassification, Digitization, Processing, and Reference Services, and operates a robust student internship program supported by the Library Foundation.

 Ms. Abramson has been a professional archivist for close to 20 years and joined the Kennedy Library staff in 2010.
 She holds a B.A. in Sociology and Women's Studies from Brandeis University; an M.A. in Social Welfare Policy and Women's Studies from the Heller School for Social Policy and Management (Brandeis University); and an M.L.I.S. with a concentration in Archives Management from Simmons University's School of Library and Information Science.

 Janice Hodson, Supervisory Museum Curator

-The Supervisory Museum Curator at the John F Kennedy Presidential Library and Museum is responsible for the exhibit programs of the museum.
+As the Supervisory Museum Curator, Janice Hodson is responsible for the exhibit programs of the museum.
 This includes responsibility for the planning, formulation, design, construction, and installation of exhibits; overseeing and monitoring museum objects; and providing professional advice concerning preservation of the museum collections.
 In addition, the curator supervises administrative activities of the museum including budget, personnel, space management, procurement, and security.

 Nancy McCoy, Director of Education and Public Programs